AWF Tag Team Championship

 The AWF Tag Team Championship is a professional wrestling championship currently inactive in the South African professional wrestling promotion Africa Wrestling Alliance, contested among tag teams.
 It was created on 11 December 2004.
-The Saint and The Gladiator were the first and last champions, having defeated The Missing Link and Trashman to win the belts on the 2-hour live special, AWF on E Slam Series Final.
+The Saint and The Gladiator (Dirk Jansen van Vuuren) were the first and last champions, having defeated The Missing Link and Trashman to win the belts on the 2-hour live special, AWF on E Slam Series Final.
 The titles were soon retired in early 2005 after AWA failed to secure another year of television with eTV.